Overview

 Diagnosis of anterior prolapse may involve:

 - Bladder and urine tests.
-If you have significant prolapse, you might be tested to see how well and completely your bladder empties.
-Your provider might also run a test on a urine sample to look for signs of a bladder infection, if it seems that you're retaining more urine in your bladder than is normal after urinating.
+Some people have tests to see how well the bladder empties.
+Your healthcare professional also may test a urine sample to look for signs of a bladder infection.

 Treatment

-Treatment depends on whether you have symptoms, how severe your anterior prolapse is and whether you have any related conditions, such as urinary incontinence or more than one type of pelvic organ prolapse.
+Treatment depends on your symptoms, how much they bother you, the degree of your prolapse and whether you have any related conditions.
+These might include urinary incontinence or more than one type of pelvic organ prolapse.

-If you do have symptoms of anterior prolapse, first line treatment options include:
+If you have symptoms of anterior prolapse that bother you, treatments may include:

 -

 Pelvic floor muscle exercises.
-These exercises — often called Kegel exercises or Kegels — help strengthen your pelvic floor muscles, so they can better support your bladder and other pelvic organs.
-Your provider or a physical therapist can give you instructions for how to do these exercises and can help you determine whether you're doing them correctly.
+These exercises also are called Kegel exercises.
+They strengthen pelvic floor muscles to help them support the bladder and other pelvic organs.
+Your main healthcare professional or a physical therapist can tell you how to do these exercises.

 Lifestyle and home remedies

 Kegel exercises are exercises you can do at home to strengthen your pelvic floor muscles.
-A strengthened pelvic floor provides better support for your pelvic organs and relief from symptoms associated with anterior prolapse.
+A stronger pelvic floor gives better support for the pelvic organs and may give relief from symptoms of anterior prolapse.

-- Tighten (contract) your pelvic floor muscles — the muscles you use to stop urinating.
+- Tighten your pelvic floor muscles.
+These are the muscles you use to stop urinating.

-- Hold the contraction for five seconds, and then relax for five seconds.
-(If this is too difficult, start by holding for two seconds and relaxing for three seconds.)
+- Hold the tightened muscle, called a contraction, for five seconds.
+Then relax for five seconds.
+If this is too hard, start by holding for two seconds and relaxing for three seconds.

 - Work up to holding the contraction for 10 seconds at a time.

-To help keep an anterior prolapse from progressing, you can also try these lifestyle modifications:
+To help keep an anterior prolapse from getting worse, you also can try the following:

 - Treat and prevent constipation.
 High-fiber foods can help.